-To provide targeted support for children and young people.
+We provide targeted support for children and young people.
 This can be delivered in person to families in Oxfordshire and online via Zoom to families in other parts of England.
 79% of the families we support have never told anyone outside of their family that they have a parent in prison.
 Our 1:1 support gives children the opportunity to discuss they parent’s imprisonment in a safe and non-judgmental environment, as well as explore their feelings around having a parent in prison, manage their difficult emotions, understand the impact of their parents’ offending on their family and the wider community and learn more about prison and the criminal justice system.

 Our 1:1 support provides targeted interventions such as: therapeutic support through Drawing & Talking; exploring creativity and emotions through our Music Project; photo-book/memory box making; letter-writing support using our own designed templates.